October of 2013 we lost Graziella Di Prospero, she was journalist,

 Graziella took an active part in the working group on popular traditions of the Cultural Center Section of the Italian Communist Party (PCI), coordinated by Sergio Boldini, with the accessions and collaborations of artists such as Caterina Bueno, Omar Calabrese, Maria Carta, Gilberto Giuntini, Enzo Gradassi, Ivo Lisi, Paolo Natali, Giorgio Pedrazzi, Eliana Pilati, Alberto Sobrero, Renato Sitti and Antonio Uccelli (source: http://www.antiwarsongs.org).

-the cultural and political movement aimed to recover the culture
+part of the cultural and political movement aimed to recover the

-produced by lower classes, rescuing it from the oblivion in which
+culture produced by lower classes, rescuing it from the oblivion

-rural flight and spread of television relegated it, above all
+in which rural flight and spread of television relegated it, above

-by saving their voices with recordings made in the villages and
+all by saving their voices with recordings made in the villages

-in the countryside, without which we would have lost forever these
+and in the countryside, without which we would have lost forever

 having a wonderful voice, she decided to bring these songs to

 life and make them known to the children and grandchildren of